ALTIS: Modernizing GPGPU Benchmarking: Motivation and Goals

-In addition to general performance improvements, each new version of CUDA typically releases new programming constructs that can be used to write more efficient code.
-The official Rodinia benchmark suite relies only on features that were available in CUDA 4.0, and thus doesn't take advantage of the newer CUDA constructs.
-It is essential to include these new features to understand their impact on performance.
+Supporting multiple GPGPU programming frameworks is a goal with considerable conceptual appeal, but one which increases maintenance burden and engineering effort involved in keeping pace with hardware and software evolution.
+Because CUDA has become overwhelmingly the dominant framework for GPGPU, we limit our focus to CUDA and on maintaining feature parity with recent releases.
+In addition to performance improvements, each new release version of CUDA typically supports new programming features that can be used to more easily write more efficient code.
+It is essential to include these new features to understand their impact on performance, particularly as it is usually newer features that are of interest to systems researchers and architects.